MicrosoftLearning/mslearn-databricks/Instructions/Exercises/07-MLflow.md

+---
+lab:
+    title: 'Deprecated - Use MLflow in Azure Databricks'
+---

 # Use MLflow in Azure Databricks

 In this exercise, you'll explore to use use MLflow to train and serve machine learning models in Azure Databricks.